tytydraco/yessleep/out/I_work_on_a_deepsea_drilling_platform_Our_divers_brought_something_back.md

 And the thing.
 The gremlin.
 I forwarded the video to my bosses and the Coast Guard.
 I don’t know what, if anything, they’ll do about it.

 I’ve been staring at the screens for days now.
 Barely sleeping.
 Barely eating.
 Just watching.
 Waiting for a glimpse of its lizard scale hide or over-wide eyes.
 Because I know it’s on the rig.
 One hundred and eight meters of ultra-deepwater, dynamically positioned, semi-submersible offshore drilling machinery.
-Untold miles of pipes, screws, valves, wires, pumps, and a million other things for it to fuck with.
+Untold miles of pipes, screws, valves, wires, pumps, and a million other things for it to break.
 Ninety-eight souls on board.
 Less five, now.

 And oil.
 Oh Jesus… The oil.